lqb2/blog/_posts/2017-07-01-photo-teleportation.md

 ---

-this is the beginning of the 250 words a day challenge that's i'm participating in with a bunch of folks from the [evolutionary leadership]() crew. i think i'm going to build a fictional world each day. not sure if they're going to be different each day or not. we'll see.
+this is the beginning of the 250 words a day challenge that's i'm participating in with a bunch of folks/friends/family/loves from the [evolutionary leadership](https://www.gibranrivera.com/the-workshop/) crew. i think i'm going to build a fictional world each day. not sure if the posts are going to be a different world each day or not. we'll see.

 inspiration:
 ![me on cortes island during evolutionary leadership 2017](http://i.imgur.com/912jjPp.jpg)